Automated Solutions Images

 Arc welding and spot welding are two distinct methods of welding.
 They employ different techniques and equipment to achieve metal coalescence.
 Both processes are integral to manufacturing and construction.
 So their applications and outcomes cater to different needs.
 Additionally, they cater to different industry requirements.
 Therefore integration of robotic systems such as those offered by FANUC has revolutionised these welding techniques.
 This is by enhancing precision, efficiency, and consistency in production lines.

-Arc welding is a fusion welding process used to join metal pieces using the heat generated from an electric arc.
-So the arc is struck between the workpiece and an electrode, which may be consumable or non-consumable.
+Arc welding is a fusion welding process that joins metal pieces using the heat generated from an electric arc.
+The arc is struck between the workpiece and an electrode, which may be consumable or non-consumable.
 The intense heat of the electric arc melts the metals at the welding point.
 So this then allows them to fuse as they cool.

 In arc welding, several variants exist such as Metal Inert Gas (MIG), Tungsten Inert Gas (TIG), and Stick welding.
 Each having its specific applications based on the type of metal, desired strength, and finish of the weld.
 MIG welding is fast and is suited for longer welds on thick materials, TIG welding is used for high-quality, precise welds, and Stick welding is versatile and can be used outdoors and on dirty or rusty metals.